History

 150 years of care

-Between 2002 and 2007, a $7.8 million development was undertaken to bring the hospital up to a 29-bed facility, with six day surgery beds, pharmacy department, operating suite, accident and emergency department, imaging department and new front reception.
+Between 2002 and 2007, a substantial $7.8 million development initiative was undertaken, transforming the hospital into a 29-bed facility with six day surgery beds, a pharmacy department, an operating suite, an accident and emergency department, an imaging department, and a modern front reception.